-The black car moved smoothly through traffic, turning in at the Art Museum.
-Rally began to wonder if she had hallucinated what she had thought she had seen in Cowboy’s face, but just as she leaned forward to tell the cab driver to keep going, the private car turned past the museum and headed towards the delivery exit.
+The black car moved smoothly through traffic, turning in at the Art Institute.
+Rally began to wonder if she had hallucinated what she had thought she had seen in Cowboy’s face, but just as she leaned forward to tell the cab driver to keep going, the private car turned past the Institute and headed towards the delivery exit.

 She slipped past a car, and one step closer to the black car, when something cold was pressed hard into her head behind her ear.